 They say some of the best things in life are free, and the same certainly holds true for Seville’s Plaza de España, a spectacular remnant of the ambitious 1929 Ibero-American Exposition.
 Free to roam well into the evening, you can take in the romantic setting either on foot or from a different perspective; with a leisurely self-guided boat trip along the canal or a horse-drawn carriage ride around the circumference of the plaza.

-The Real Alcázar (pictured right) is one of the city’s most impressive attractions, and you can get in completely free for every Monday in the final hour prior to closing time (times vary by season), with an online reservation.
+The Real Alcázar (pictured left) is one of the city’s most impressive attractions, and you can get in completely free for every Monday in the final hour prior to closing time (times vary by season), with an online reservation.
 If you’d prefer to visit with more time to see the grounds, it’s worth bearing in mind that entry is only €2 for students aged between 17-25 with a valid student card, and free for those living in Seville with proof of residence.

 Finally, Seville cathedral is not to be missed.
 The cathedral’s distinctive bell tower is famed for being one of only three remaining Almohad minarets in the world, a breathtaking example of early Arab architecture.
 Standing at 97.5m high, the Giralda’s looming presence over the city is rivalled only by its views from the top, which you can access for free on Mondays between 16:30 and 18:00 by emailing to reserve a place.